CIBIKRAKER/CLI_Encryption/README.md

 # CLI_Encryption

-A simple Python command-line tool to encrypt and decrypt files using a password or key.
+A simple Python command-line tool to encrypt and decrypt files using the Fernet symmetric encryption from the `cryptography` library.

 ## Features
+- Read files
 - Encrypt files
 - Decrypt files
+- Write encrypted or decrypted files
 - Simple CLI interface
-- Minimal dependencies

 ## Requirements
 - Python 3.x
+- Module: `cryptography`

 ## Installation & Usage
 Clone the repository and run the script: